-For testing the fungal transfer between adults and larvae: adult BSF that hatched from the pupa of larvae that were reared on the whole life cycle on a basic diet that contains all nutrients (including casein, sugar, potato starch, canola oil, mineral mix, vitamin mix, sawdust, and water) (Kannan et al., 2023) with supplemental yeast (C. tropicalis, P. kudriavzevii that were isolated form the BSF gut and S. cerevisiae that will be purchased– separately) will be used.
-The specific yeast amount (% of diet) that should be added to achieve effect, will be tested beforehand.
-These adults will be taken to lay eggs on a sterile diet and the presence of fungi on the eggs' surface and content will be tested.
-Based on the presence of the yeast in the eggs, a further experiment for testing the fungal transfer within the larvae stages and to the adults will be conducted.
-If the eggs contain fungi, they will be placed in sterile substrate and the presence of the fungi will be tested in the different larval stages, pupa, and adults.
-If the eggs do not contain fungi, they will be placed in substrates that include yeast.
-From each yeast and life cycle, five individuals will be examined and compared to individuals from a diet without supplemental yeast.
+To test for fungal transfer between adults and larvae, we will examine adult BSF hatched from the pupa of larvae reared through the whole life cycle on a basic diet containing all nutrients, including casein, sugar, potato starch, canola oil, mineral mix, vitamin mix, sawdust, and water (Kannan et al., 2023).
+We will supplement the diet with the yeasts C. tropicalis and P. kudriavzevii isolated from the BSF gut and S. cerevisiae purchased separately.
+The specific yeast amounts (% of diet) required to achieve effect, will be tested beforehand.
+These adults will lay eggs on a sterile diet, and the egg surfaces and contents will be tested for our specific fungi.
+If the specific yeasts are present in the eggs, we will conduct a further experiment to test for fungal transfer within larval stages and to adults.
+In this case, we will place the eggs in a sterile substrate and determine the presence of the fungi at different larval stages, pupa, and adults.
+If the eggs lack fungi, they will be placed in substrates that include yeast.
+Five individuals from each yeast and life cycle will be examined and compared to individuals from a diet without supplemental yeast.

-The fungal species will be taken from fungal isolates that are present in Opatovsk’s laboratory.
-The fungi will be reared on yeast extract peptone dextrose medium (YPD) and will be concentrated using a centrifuge to be added to the insect’s diet.
-The adult flies will be reared in 1X1X1 cages in a rearing room (30oC, 70% humidity, and 12/12 L/D) in Opatovsky’s laboratory and let to lay eggs in cardboard that will be placed over plastic cases with diet.
-Larvae will be reared in 250 ml plastic cases with 100 gr of insect diet and 100 larvae in a rearing chamber (NUVE, TK-600; 27oC, 70% humidity, and 12/12 L/D)
+The species C. tropicalis and P. kudriavzevii will be taken from fungal isolates in the Opatovsk laboratory.
+We will rear the fungi on yeast extract peptone dextrose (YPD) medium and concentrate them by centrifugation for addition to the insect diet.
+Adult flies will be reared in 1X1X1 cages in a rearing room at 30oC, 70% humidity, and 12/12 L/D in the Opatovsky laboratory and allowed to lay eggs on cardboard placed over plastic cases with diet.
+We will rear larvae in 250 ml plastic cases containing 100 gr of insect diet per 100 larvae in a rearing chamber at 27oC, 70% humidity, and 12/12 L/D (NUVE, TK-600)

 C.2.3 Expected results and pitfalls

-The experiment will provide data on whether the fungi that are common in the BSF gut are acquired at the larval stage and transferred to the next generation through the adults.
+Objective 1 will provide data on whether common fungi in the BSF gut are acquired at the larval stage and transferred to the next generation through the adults.

 C.3.
-Objective 2: colonization of specific fungal species by the BSF
+Objective 2 - Colonization of specific fungal species by the BSF

 C.3.1.
 Specific working hypothesis

-I hypothesize that BSF has selectivity to several yeast species which allow them to reproduce and colonize the environment or transmit to novel environments.
-If a vertical transmission is detected, colonization of the fungi in novel environments by the BSF adults will be tested.
-If no vertical transmission is detected, an increase in the abundance of the specific fungi due to the BSF will be tested.
-In case there is vertical transmission but no colonization of fungi by the BSF adults will be detected, changes in the yeast abundance in the environment will be also tested
+We hypothesize that BSF is selective for several yeast species, allowing the yeasts to reproduce and colonize existing environments or transmit to novel environments.
+If we detect vertical transmission, we will examine fungal colonization of novel environments by BSF adults.
+If no vertical transmission is detected, we will test for an increased abundance of the specific fungi due to BSF.
+If we detect vertical transmission but no colonization of fungi by BSF adults, we will also investigate changes in yeast abundance in the environment.

 C.3.2.
 Dispersal of specific fungi to novel patches